elabftw/elabftw/documentation/docs/contributing/devdoc.md

 * if you make a change to the SQL structure, you need to add a schema file in `src/sql`.
 See the existing files for an example.
 Then increment the required version in `src/classes/Update`.
 Modify `src/sql/structure.sql` so new installs will get the correct structure.
 See also `dev:genschema` command.
 * comment your code wisely, what is important is the why, not the what
-* your code must follow `the PSR standards <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md>`_
+* your code must follow [the PSR standards](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md)
 * add a plugin to your editor to show trailing whitespaces in red
 * add a plugin to your editor to show PSR-1 errors
-* see `editorconfig.org <https://editorconfig.org/>`_ and configure your editor to follow the settings from `.editorconfig`
+* see [editorconfig.org](https://editorconfig.org/) and configure your editor to follow the settings from `.editorconfig`
 * remove BOM
-* if you want to work on the documentation, clone the `documentation repo <https://github.com/elabftw/documentation>`_
+* if you want to work on the documentation, look into `/documentation` folder
 * if you want to make backups of your dev install, you'll need to edit `elabctl.conf` to point to the correct folders/config files.
-See `example <https://github.com/elabftw/elabctl/blob/master/elabctl.conf>`_
+See [example](https://github.com/elabftw/elabftw/blob/master/containers/elabctl/elabctl.conf)
 * in php camelCase; in html, dash separation for CSS stuff, camelCase for JS
 * check the commands in the "scripts" part of the `package.json` file, a lot of nice things in there ;)